 Why preteens don’t come back to your church — and what to do about it.
 From kids who’ve done it — and how you can stop the exodus.

 Even when your church has an amazing youth program, it isn’t uncommon for preteens to “switch off” during the transition from children’s to youth ministry.
 As children’s ministers, we can guess and make assumptions about why kids check out.
-But to truly understand-and hopefully solve-kids’ vanishing acts during this time, it’s vital to have a frank conversation with kids who’ve left.
-That’s what Children’s Ministry Magazine asked me to do.
+But to truly understand — and hopefully solve — kids’ vanishing acts during this time, it’s vital to have a frank conversation with kids who’ve left.

 The kids featured in this article, ranging in age from 10 to 15, come from various church backgrounds.
 Some dropped out of church after completing elementary school, some tried the next phase of ministry but didn’t stay, and some only recently connected with a ministry program.
 I uncovered four compelling issues underlying why graduating preteens check out of church, and the practical things you can do now to keep these kids plugged in.